SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 ## Simple example

-> [!NOTE]
-> Here is a simple diagram with Mermaid.
+Here is a simple diagram with Mermaid.
-> You can embed this directly in your wiki documentation using a code fence.<br/>
+You can embed this directly in your wiki documentation using a code fence.<br/>
-> You may find that reordering nodes and connections gives a better overall
+You may find that reordering nodes and connections gives a better overall diagram.
-> diagram:
-> you need to play with this.

 ```mermaid
 ---